All Episodes

 I'm so sick and tired of listening to these coaches that, well, you know, we can't do this, we can't do that.

-And it turns out that a lot of the rules are being dictated by DNI A for throwing these truth to have the moves that I used to do when I was a good one.
+And it turns out that a lot of the rules are being dictated by the NIA for throwing these half the moves that I used to do when I was in the middle of the day.

 Nobody wants it to go to that point.

-But when you have someone who is talented in something, every one of us who was ever a kid knows the kids have a are basically satisfied with giving 75% effort.
+But when you have someone who is talented in something, every one of us who was ever a kid knows that kids are basically satisfied with giving 75% effort.

 Now, that can be overdone.